xkbcommon/libxkbcommon/doc/custom-configuration.md

 </dl>

-@note It is advised to try configurations safely in user-space using a *dedicated directory* that is not in the libxkbcommon default paths (e.g. *not* `$XDG_CONFIG_HOME`); see “@ref testing-custom-config ""” for further details.
+@note It is advised to try configurations safely in user-space using a *dedicated directory* that is not in the xkbcommon default paths (e.g. *not* `$XDG_CONFIG_HOME`); see “@ref testing-custom-config ""” for further details.

 ## XKB data locations

-libxkbcommon searches the following paths for XKB configuration files:
+xkbcommon searches the following paths for XKB configuration files:

 <table>
 <caption>XKB lookup paths</caption>